Ensuring human rights-compliant asylum procedures

 erosion of the right to seek asylum as a reaction to the growing

-number of asylum applications in Europe, as well as to the instrumentalisation
+number of asylum applications in Europe, as well as at the instrumentalisation

 and exaggeration of the phenomenon of incoming migration, orchestrated

-for political purposes domestically or by certain external regimes
+for domestic political purposes or by certain external regimes as

-as a means of exerting pressure on European countries for other
+a means of exerting pressure on European countries for other purposes.

-purposes.
-It warns against this trend which, on the one hand, infringes
+It warns against this trend which, on the one hand, infringes on

-on international human rights and European law and which thus eventually
+international human rights law and European law, and which thus

-weakens the core principles of the rule of law and, on the other
+eventually weakens the core principles of the rule of law, and,

 4. The Assembly reiterates the concerns already expressed in